 St Baglan’s Church, Llanfaglan

-This remote church, no longer used for worship, is thought to be on an early Christian site.
-It contains a stone from the 5th or 6th century inscribed with Latin words.
+This remote church, no longer used for worship, is thought to be on an a pre-Christian site.
+It contains a stone from the 5th or 6th century inscribed with two Brythonic names.
 You can walk across the field to the church but please keep the churchyard gate closed.

 Aerial survey photo from 2005.
 The darker